What do you know about Samson? Is he a Bible character you particularly admire or respect?

 - They were not allowed to cut their hair.

 - They were not allowed any contact with a dead body–even a parent or sibling who died.

-Most often, a man or woman would take the nazirite vow for short periods of time, special times of fellowship with God and separation from everyday routine.
+Most often, a man or woman would take the Nazirite vow for short periods of time.
+It was special time of fellowship with God and separation from everyday routine.
 Samson, Samuel, and John the Baptist were called to a life-long Nazarite vow.

 At the end of Judges 13, we read that as Samson grew, the Lord blessed him and that the Holy Spirit began to stir him.
 That means that Samson began to display superhuman strength at times.

 That strength was a manifestation of the Holy Spirit and therefore not something Samson always had.
 He had to ask for it.